flexmonster/pivot-xml-report-converter/README.md

 console.log(jsonReport);
 ```

-Note that the `xml` should have the `String` type.
-In the `index.js` file, you can find an example of reading a local `.XML` file and passing the `String` data to the converter.
+Note that the `xmlReport` should have the `String` type.
+In the `pivot-xml-report-converter/index.js` file, you can find an example of reading a local `.xml` file and passing the `String` data to the converter.